Wiiseguy/node-streambuf/README.md

 ---
 Functions the same way as .readString(), but does not update the offset.

+.writeString(str, [encoding])
+---
+Writes a string to the underlying buffer with the specified encoding.
+'encoding' defaults to utf8.

 .readString7([encoding])
 ---
 A specialized version of readString(), it first reads a 7 bit encoded integer and uses that as the length of the to be read string.
 Can be used to read strings written by .NET's BinaryWriter.

-.writeString(str, [encoding])
+.writeString7([encoding])
 ---
-Writes a string to the underlying buffer with the specified encoding.
-'encoding' defaults to utf8.
+A specialized version of writeString(), it first writes a 7 bit encoded integer representing the length of the string, followed by the string.

 .skip(numBytes)
 ---
 Skips the specified number of bytes.
+A negative number can be used to rewind.

 .setPos(pos) / .seek(pos)
 ---